gtech-mulearn/IEEE-LAUNCHPAD/profiles/alvindennis@mulearn.md

 #### As a Top 20 Member:

-- Applying for Top 20 to collaborate with like-minded individuals and contribute to Kerala's startup ecosystem.
+- Applying for launchpad to collaborate with like-minded individuals and contribute to Kerala's startup ecosystem.
-- Believing that being part of Top 20 will open doors to new opportunities, foster innovation, and enhance my career.
+- Believing that being part of this launchpad will open doors to new opportunities, foster innovation, and enhance my career.

 #### Career Plan: